Have a biz non-overwhelm issue you’d like me to address? Click here to tell me about it.

-As we suffered through the 2020 shutdowns, I know some of you used a bit of that ‘extra’ time to re-think company procedures.
+As small business owners suffered through the ‘overwhelm’ known as 2020 (!), I know some of us used a bit of the shutdown time to re-work company procedures.

 For new subscribers, this may be your first look into my new word:

-I think you’re gonna love it, and I hope you grab a helpful tidbit or two for your business (and life).
+I hope you grab a helpful tidbit or three.

 Happy New Year!